MLL332 - International Arbitration

 |Scheduled learning activities - cloud (online)||

-11 x 1h class (recordings provided) + 11 x 1h online seminar
+1 x 2h class (recordings provided) + 1 x 1h online seminar per week

 The aims of the unit are to provide a thorough understanding of international institutional arbitration and work on current issues in arbitral practice, explain the emergence and development of international arbitration in the last hundred years as the principal method for the settlement of commercial disputes, examine the juridical nature of arbitration and provide an understanding of commercial and state investment arbitration agreements and tribunals.